ieeeupsb/workshop_ESP8266/content/interrupts.md

 ![interrupts](https://github.com/nuieee/workshop_ESP8266/blob/aveiro/content/images/esp8266-interrupts.png)<br>

-Whenever an interrupt is triggered, the controller stores the address of the current program counter ( so he can go back to where it was when he finishes handling  the interrupt ) and goes to the address of the function who handles the interrupt.
+Whenever an interrupt is triggered, the controller stores the address of the current program counter ( so he can go back to where it was when he finishes handling  the interrupt ) and goes to the address of the function who handles the interrupt (the interrupt service routine, ISR) .
 After that, he returns to the program.
 ## Let's implement

 First, you need to know which pins support the use of interrupts.
-For your Arduino, these are digital pins 2 and 3.
+For your ESP8266, these are the digital pins 1 to 7.
 On your `void setup()` function, you need to attach the pin to an interrupt, and that is done using the `attachInterrupt(interruptPin, functionCalled, mode)`.
 Let's dissect what is happening here:
 You can't just use 2 or 3 as your **interruptPin**.
 Because the **interruptPin 0**  corresponds to the _pin 2_ and the **1** to the _3_, in your particular Arduino (the Uno).
 You can use the function `digitalPinToInterrupt(2)` which maps the pin 2 to the corresponding interrupt (in this case the 0).
 As for the **functionCalled**, that's the function the code calls whenever an interrupt is triggered.
 Now, about the mode, that can either be **LOW** to trigger the interrupt whenever the pin is low, **CHANGE** to trigger the interrupt whenever the pin changes its value, **RISING** for when the pin goes from low to high, **FALLING** for when the pin goes from high to low.
 Let's write a simple example.
 Whenever the interrupt pin changes state a led will change its state.